constantinhager/LearningDevOps/Ansible/README.md

    After that download also the inventory configuration file from this site [azure_rm.ini](https://raw.githubusercontent.com/ansible/ansible/devel/contrib/inventory/azure_rm.ini)

-   Change the follwing lines in the azure_rm.ini file:
+   Change the following lines in the azure_rm.ini file:

    - group_by_resource_group=no
    - group_by_location=no